2022 books in review

 Philosophy Between the Lines: The Lost History of Esoteric Writing by Arthur M. Melzer

-This is a deep analysis of the manner in which virtually all philosophers before the last two centuries or so engaged in esotericism to convey their teachings to their inner circle of disciples (and eventually the great public).
-It was very instructive to realize the difference between “theory” and “praxis”, which is the basis for the reasons why these philosophers took great lengths to conceal their true message.
+This is a deep analysis.
+It explores the manner in which virtually all philosophers before the last two centuries engaged in esotericism.
+They used it to convey their teachings to their inner circle of disciples (and eventually the great public).
+It was enlightening to understand the difference between “theory” and “praxis.”
+This difference is the main reason these philosophers went to great lengths to conceal their true message.

 A Brief History of Time by Stephen Hawking

 Both Stephen Hawking’s life and intelligence are fascinating.
-The way he struggled with a degenerative neurological disease and at the same time dedicated his efforts for developing concepts so abstract about the universe are deeply noteworthy.
-This book is very accessible in the sense that you don’t need to know profound Calculus or Physics to understand it.
-You may not be able to prove the concepts there though, but it will give you a good footing on how the universe was formed (and time itself with it).
+He struggled with a degenerative neurological disease.
+At the same time, he dedicated his efforts to developing extremely abstract concepts about the universe.
+This book is very accessible.
+You don’t need to know profound Calculus or Physics to understand it.
+You may not manage to prove the concepts there.
+Nevertheless, it will give you a good footing on how the universe was formed.
+It includes how time itself was formed with it.

 The Demon-Haunted World: Science as a Candle in the Dark by Carl Sagan and Ann Druyan

-Science has found a way — a method — of finding the truth, gradually, provisionally, and of correcting itself as it goes.
+Science has discovered a way to find the truth.
+It does so gradually and provisionally.
+It also corrects itself as it goes.
 It is the scientific method.
-If you stumble upon some groundbreaking discovery, you can submit your thoughts to the scientific community, and anyone in the world can try to reproduce it, either validating or rejecting it.
-Carl Sagan explores several myths, from aliens to witchcraft, exposing with unbeatable clarity why most of them simply cannot be true.
+If you stumble upon some groundbreaking discovery, you can show your thoughts to the scientific community.
+Anyone in the world can try to reproduce it.
+They can either confirm or reject it.
+Carl Sagan explores several myths, from aliens to witchcraft.
+He exposes why most of them simply can’t be true with unbeatable clarity.
 Great for developing critical thinking.

 Cain’s Jawbone by Torquemada (E.Powys Mathers)

 I love puzzles and I love literature.
 This book is the perfect combination of both, and I will freely admit it, it is hard.
 All of the book’s pages are out of order, and you need to put them in their proper place.
-Additionally a murder has been committed (or murders) and you need to discover who is the victim, who is the murderer, what was the weapon.
-I have an idea of what is going on, but there are hundreds (maybe thousands) of literary references that you need to research to make sense of the plot.
+Additionally, a murder has been committed (or murders).
+You need to discover who is the victim, who is the murderer, and what the weapon was.
+I have an idea of what is going on.
+Still, there are hundreds of literary references you need to research.
+These references help make sense of the plot.
 I will need some time until I solve the puzzle.
 But at least I have read the entire book (a few times, I must say).

 Down and Out in Paris and London by George Orwell

 This was the first full-length book published by George Orwell, which is a pseudonym for Eric Blair.
-He didn’t want to use his real name, out of fear of embarrassment to his family for the time he lived as a “tramp”.
+He didn’t want to use his real name.
+He feared it would embarrass his family because he lived as a “tramp”.
 Well, the book was a success, the name stuck, and he used it in all of his major works afterwards.

 I have already published a post about my experience reading this book, which you can find here.

 I have read a bunch of technical books this year.
-I was feeling that I needed to improve myself in some areas, and wanted to exercise my brain in a different way, perhaps thinking more analytically.
+I felt the need to improve myself in some areas.
+I wanted to exercise my brain in a different way.
+I wanted to think more analytically.
 I must confess that I have enjoyed enormously doing so, and it helped me in several projects.
 One of them is this very blog.
-It all begun with the desire to learn more about Cloud Computing and get certified for AWS, which I did.
-It made me read less fiction books than I wanted, since part of the time was used to complete exercises and assignments.
+It all begun with the wish to learn more about Cloud Computing and get certified for AWS, which I did.
+I read fewer fiction books than I wanted.
+I used part of the time to finish exercises and assignments.
 But it definitely paid off.

 The Chicago Guide to Grammar, Usage, and Punctuation by Bryan A. Garner

 This is a reference book… and I don’t know why, but I enjoy reading them from beginning to end.
-I feel that if I don’t do it, some important piece of information will be hidden there and I will skip it.
+I feel that if I don’t do it, some important information will be hidden.
+I worry I will skip it.
 Besides, if I don’t read it at least once, there’s no way for me to know it.
 After that, I can always come back to refresh my memory about some particular item.
-This book, apart from being authoritative on all things grammar related, has very cool sections on Sentence Diagramming and Transformational Grammar.
+This book is authoritative on all things grammar related.
+It also has very cool sections on Sentence Diagramming and Transformational Grammar.

 Dreyer’s English: An Utterly Correct Guide to Clarity and Style by Benjamin Dreyer

 This book has basically the same purpose of the previous one, that is, clarity and style in writing.
 It even directs you to consult the Chicago Guide if you are in doubt.
 But while the former is very technical and serious, this one is more conversational and relaxed.
-It gives you a lot of real life examples and anecdotes so that you can understand why some word choices are made.
+It provides many real life examples.
+You also get anecdotes to help you understand why certain word choices are made.

 Python Crash Course: A Hands-On, Project-Based Introduction to Programming by Eric Matthes